SamyBencherif/tenex-calendar-assistant/README.md

 # calendar-assistant
 chat interface for google calendar

-## run the application locally
+## Run the application locally

-Create an .env file with keys:
+Create an .env file in the project root with keys:

 ```
 VITE_OPENAI_API_KEY=...